 Studying for the Bar Exam: Establishing a Routine

-To those of you just start prep, I wanted to tell you something I wish someone told me when I was sitting where you are this time last year.
-I took and passed the July 2019 UBE in New York, and passed the FL bar in February 2020, so I felt like it might be helpful to share with you what worked for me in studying for both.
+To those of you just starting bar prep, I wanted to tell you something I wish someone told me at the start of my bar study experience.
+I took and passed the July 2019 UBE in New York, and passed the Florida bar in February 2020, so I felt like it might be helpful to share with you what worked for me in studying for both.

 ESTABLISH A ROUTINE